xindiding/eta-automation-po-to-so/README.md

 - Business rules are prioritised over perfect matching to reflect real operational constraints
 - Edge cases are logged instead of failing the entire process
 - The system is designed to be extendable for new rules and suppliers
+- The focus of this project is rule design, edge-case handling, and system logic rather than UI or visualisation.

 ---

 ## Tech Stack
 - Python
 - Pandas
-- API integrations (structure anonymised)
+- API integrations
 - Logging & rule-based processing

 ---